DatabaseKPV

 KEY PUBLICATIONS

 Kannengiesser et al. (2008).
 Inflammatory Bowel Diseases.
-Melanocortin-derived tripeptide KPV in DSS-colitis and TNBS-colitis murine models; reduced incidence and severity of colitis; significant decrease in pro-inflammatory cytokine expression.
+Melanocortin-derived tripeptide KPV has anti-inflammatory potential in murine models of inflammatory bowel disease.
+PMID 18266299.

 Xiao et al. (2017).
 Molecular Therapy.
-Orally targeted delivery of KPV via hyaluronic acid-functionalized nanoparticles (approximately 272.3 nm) in ulcerative colitis models; nontoxic and biocompatible; combined anti-inflammatory and mucosal healing effects.
+Orally targeted delivery of tripeptide KPV via hyaluronic acid-functionalized nanoparticles efficiently alleviates ulcerative colitis.
+PMID 28417950.

 Zhang et al. (2020).
 Peptides.
-KPV ameliorates experimental colitis by alleviating inflammation and maintaining intestinal barrier integrity; consistent with prior murine colitis data.
+KPV tripeptide ameliorates experimental colitis by alleviating inflammation and maintaining intestinal barrier.
+PMID 32353499.

 FINDINGS & EFFECTIVENESS

-Dalmasso et al. (2008), published in Gastroenterology, provided the foundational mechanistic insight: nanomolar concentrations of KPV inhibit NF-kB and MAP kinase inflammatory signaling pathways, reducing pro-inflammatory cytokine secretion through hPepT1 expressed in immune and intestinal epithelial cells.
-Crucially, PepT1 expression is upregulated in inflamed colonic tissue in IBD, creating a self-targeting oral delivery mechanism: the sicker the gut, the more efficiently it takes up KPV.
+The Dalmasso et al. (2008) Gastroenterology paper provided the foundational mechanistic insight: nanomolar concentrations of KPV inhibit NF-kB and MAP kinase inflammatory signaling pathways and reduce pro-inflammatory cytokine secretion.
+Crucially, this effect is mediated through hPepT1 expressed in immune and intestinal epithelial cells, and PepT1 expression is upregulated in inflamed colonic tissue in IBD.
+The sicker the gut, the more efficiently it takes up KPV: an inherently disease-site-targeted oral delivery mechanism.

-In DSS-colitis and TNBS-colitis murine models, oral KPV reduced incidence and severity of colitis with significantly decreased pro-inflammatory cytokine expression, earlier recovery, stronger body weight regain, and histologically reduced inflammatory infiltrates confirmed by MPO (myeloperoxidase) activity reduction.
-In MC1Re/e mice with nonfunctional melanocortin-1 receptors, KPV rescued all animals from DSS colitis death, demonstrating effects at least partially independent of MC1R signaling.
+In DSS-colitis and TNBS-colitis murine models (the standard preclinical IBD surrogates), oral KPV reduced incidence and severity of colitis with significant decreases in pro-inflammatory cytokine expression.
+KPV-treated animals showed earlier recovery, significantly stronger body weight regain, and histologically reduced inflammatory infiltrates confirmed by significant reduction in MPO activity.
+In MC1Re/e mice with nonfunctional melanocortin-1 receptors, KPV treatment rescued all animals from death during DSS colitis, demonstrating effects at least partially independent of MC1R signaling.

-Xiao et al. (2017) in Molecular Therapy advanced the delivery science: hyaluronic acid-functionalized nanoparticles loaded with KPV delivered targeted drug to colonic epithelial cells and macrophages, the exact relevant cell types in UC, while being nontoxic and biocompatible with intestinal cells.
+The 2017 Xiao et al. Molecular Therapy paper advanced the delivery science substantially: hyaluronic acid-functionalized nanoparticles (approximately 272.3 nm particle size) loaded with KPV mediated targeted delivery to colonic epithelial cells and macrophages and produced combined effects against ulcerative colitis by both accelerating mucosal healing and alleviating inflammation simultaneously.
+These formulations were nontoxic and biocompatible with intestinal cells.

 EDITORIAL ASSESSMENT

-IBD, particularly ulcerative colitis, is KPV's most scientifically developed application, with the most consistent and replicated preclinical data in the series.
+IBD, particularly ulcerative colitis, is KPV's most scientifically developed application area, with the most consistent and replicated preclinical data in the series.
 The PepT1 transporter mechanism is genuinely elegant: selective upregulation in inflamed colonic tissue creates inherent disease-site targeting with oral administration.
 The 2017 nanoparticle delivery innovation substantially strengthens the translational pathway.
-The critical missing piece is a human Phase 1/2 trial, which remains KPV's most urgent clinical development need.
+The mechanistic data from Gastroenterology (2008) is high-quality foundational science in one of gastroenterology's top-tier journals.
+The critical missing piece is a human Phase 1/2 trial.
+There is no commercial sponsor and no IND.
+The primary barrier to clinical development is commercial, not scientific.

 UC2